Counselling, Psychotherapy, Psychoanalysis near St Paul's, Cannon Street, Bank and Mansion House in the City of London

 PSY-Practice City of London, Cannon Street and St Paul's, is a group of highly skilled, experienced psychotherapists.
 We offer prompt consultation for those interested in the therapeutic benefits of a “talking cure” in premises accessible to St Paul's, Cannon Street, Bank, and Mansion House in the City of London.

 We have substantial experience working in counsellor / psychotherapist practices and within counselling and psychotherapy services in the NHS, universities, charities and private practice.
-The therapy we offer at PSY-Practice City of London is non-judgmental and confidential.
+The counselling and therapy we offer at PSY-Practice City of London is non-judgmental and confidential.

 Some of the issues we work with include stress, anxiety, depression, relationship and sexual issues, addiction issues, anger and bereavement.
 Our counselling and psychotherapy work is informed and thus enriched by the theoretical and clinical rigour of also working within the Lacanian tradition of psychoanalysis.